spence914/tweeter/README.md

 The page features responsive design elements and is desigend to look good on both mobile and desktop.

-I have also implemented several strech features including a toggle for displaying and hiding the tweet submission form, a 'scroll-to-top' button that only appears once the tweet submission form has been scrolled past, and SASS driven CSS.
+I have also implemented several stretch features including a toggle for displaying and hiding the tweet submission form, a 'scroll-to-top' button that only appears once the tweet submission form has been scrolled past, and SASS driven CSS.

 ## Getting Started